Meng-Lyu/cs686-lectures/projects/project4-README.md

 ### Errata / Corrections
  - (v0) Released on Mar 20 (Fri) around 5pm.
  - (v1) Mar 21 (Sat) aroudn 9:18am: Added "Sample" unit tests (24 -> 33).
 For those who accepted the Github assignment, I will email you so you can obtain the new files ([see here](https://github.com/cs-rocks/cs686-lectures/tree/master/projects/project4-data)).
 All submissions will be regraded shortly.
+ - (v2) Mar 21 (Sat) around 4:25pm: Clarified "Hint" right before `Task C` below (but that'll only be useful when you're nearly done with the project).

 ## BEFORE YOU BEGIN